seemoreglass/collaborative_bibliotherapy_quotation_series/README.md

 # collaborative_bibliotherapy_quotation_series
 I practice bibliotherapy daily.
 You should too.
 O.o

+“The real loneliness is living among all these kind people who only ask one to pretend!”
+― Edith Wharton, The Age of Innocence

+ “Perhaps only people who are capable of real togetherness have that look of being alone in the universe.
+The others have a certain stickiness, they stick to the mass.”
+― D.H.
+Lawrence, Lady Chatterley's Lover

+“Nobody likes being alone that much.
+I don't go out of my way to make friends, that's all.
+It just leads to disappointment.”
+― Haruki Murakami, Norwegian Wood

+“In keeping silent about evil, in burying it so deep within us that no sign of it appears on the surface, we are implanting it, and it will rise up a thousand fold in the future.
+When we neither punish nor reproach evildoers, we are not simply protecting their trivial old age, we are thereby ripping the foundations of justice from beneath new generations.”
+― Aleksandr Solzhenitsyn, The Gulag Archipelago 1918-1956

+“Justice will not be served until those who are unaffected are as outraged as those who are.” ― Benjamin Franklin

 “People hate as they love, unreasonably.” ― William Makepeace Thackeray

 “We must be willing to let go of the life we planned so as to have the life that is waiting for us.” ― Joseph Campbell